joaquimcodes/GitHomeworkFixErrors/.github/pull_request_template.md

 # Your Details

-- Your Name:
+- Your Name: Joaquim Costa
-- Your City:
+- Your City: London
-- Your Slack Name:
+- Your Slack Name: Joaquim Costa

 # Homework Details

-- Module:
+- Module: ITP-May-25
-- Week:
+- Week: Week 1